 So, who’s to blame for corporate America’s fear of sharing freely and being real?

 You see, corporate attorneys are trained to protect themselves and their clients against risk.
 Which is fine, except for the fact that in business, it’s difficult to succeed without taking on risk — especially today.

-ence on a company’s decision-making — particularly its marketing decisions — sometimes critical mistakes are made.
+So when lawyers have too much influence on a company’s decision-making — particularly its marketing decisions — sometimes critical mistakes are made.

 When a company makes the ultimate PR mistake by saying “No comment,” for example, there’s usually a risk-averse lawyer, not a PR person, to blame.